11th Airborne Division: 11th Air Assault Division (Test)

 In 1960, Lt.
 General Gordon B. Rogers chaired the Army Aircraft Requirements Review Board.
 It recommended selection of the UH-1 Huey and CH-47 Chinook helicopters as primary airlift capability for the U.S. Army.
 The board also recommended that an operational use study be considered and mentioned the possibility of creating a unit to test operational concepts.
-Defense Secretary Robert S. McNamara Lt.
+Defense Secretary Robert S. McNamara selected Lt.
 Gen. Hamilton H. Howze, the Army's first director of aviation, to implement the study.
 McNamara handpicked the board members and prevented Secretary of the Army Elvis Jacob Stahr Jr., in what many considered a slap in the face, from nominating anyone.

 The Howze Board released its findings on August 20, 1962.
 It proposed huge changes in Army doctrine:

 To test the concept of helicopter assault, the 11th Airborne Division was reactivated at Fort Benning on 1 February 1963 and redesignated as the 11th Air Assault Division (Test) as a unit of the Regular Army.
 The 10th Air Transport Brigade was formed around an existing aviation battalion at Fort Benning to manage and fly the helicopters assigned to the division.
 The 11th Aviation Group was created, consisting of the 227th, 228th, and 229th Aviation Battalions.
-Elements of its original combat units—the 187th Infantry, the 188th Infantry and the 511th Infantry—were reformed under the new division.
+Elements of its original combat units, the 187th Infantry, the 188th Infantry and the 511th Infantry, were reformed under the new division.
 The group also included the 11th Aviation Company (General Support), 17th Aviation Company (Airmobile Light), and 478th Aviation Company (Heavy Helicopter).

-Under the leadership of Major General Charles W. G. Rich, the Test Director, and Brigadier General Harry W. O. Kinnard, the Division Commander, the group developed a organizational structure and plans for a unit that could move one-third of the division's infantry battalions and supporting units in one single helicopter lift.
+Under the leadership of Major General Charles W. G. Rich, the Test Director, and Brigadier General Harry W. O. Kinnard, the Division Commander, the group developed an organizational structure and plans for a unit that could move one-third of the division's infantry battalions and supporting units in one single helicopter lift.